dorlugasigal/AngularJS-Template-Project/README.md

 ## How To Use?
-Open Visual Studio as **administrator**, and then open the project
+Open Visual Studio as **administrator**, and then open the project and run.
-Views would be in the folder `../App/Views/ViewName` including HTML and JS file,

-make sure you add a reference in the 'Index.html' file

-each Js file is a controller used by the `ng-view` directive (angularjs-route)

 ## Current Version:
 * Main view: